sakuli/Docs/content/writing_tests/application.md

 # Interacting with a native application

-Now that we have covered how to interact with an operating system and use the screenshot based testing capabilities of Sakuli, we can move on how to utilize an one or multiple applications.
+Now that we have covered how to interact with an operating system and used screenshot based testing capabilities of Sakuli, we can move on how to utilize one or multiple applications.
 All features are incorporated in the <a href="https://sakuli.io/apidoc/sakuli-legacy/interfaces/thenableapplication.html" target="_blank">ThenableApplication Interface</a>.